 These challenges are not just theoretical — they reflect real-world concerns shared by business leaders in our survey.

-Let’s explore them in more detail.
+Read on as we explore them in more detail below.

 Based on insights from our survey of nearly 200 tech leaders across companies in Switzerland, Germany, and the UK, here are the most common concerns about software development outsourcing highlighted by our respondents.